jwdavis/ce-demo-lms/README.md

 # Setup

 ### Project
-1. Create a project to contain resources used in this demo
+1. Create a project to contain resources used in this demo, or re-use one that you've used previously.

 ### LMS setup
 1. Open GCP Cloud Shell with SDK pointed at demo project